akornatskyy/wheezy.caching/doc/gettingstarted.rst

 -------

 :ref:`wheezy.caching` requires `python`_ version 2.4 to 2.7 or 3.2+.
 It is independent of operating system.
-You can install it from `pypi`_ site using `setuptools`_::
+You can install it from the `pypi`_ site using `setuptools`_::

     $ easy_install wheezy.caching